These quick and easy lemon squares are made with just a few simple ingredients and a simple stir, pour and bake filling. A wonderful lemon treat.

 Can lemon squares be frozen?
 Yes they can!
 In fact, they freeze beautifully for up to 3 months.
 Be sure to thaw in the refrigerator.

 How did you get the design on top of the lemon squares?
-I used a cake stencil (affiliate link).
+I used a cake stencil, but you could also use a paper doily laid over-top and then sprinkled with icing sugar.

 - 1/8 tsp fine salt, omit if using salted butter